 Qualifications for School Speech Pathologists

 According to the U.S. Bureau of Labor Statistics (BLS), speech-language pathologists are regulated in all states.
-Most states require licences to pursue a speech pathology career, while others require pathologists only to be registered.
+Most states require a license to pursue a career in speech pathology, while others require only registration.

 No matter the work environment, a licensed SLP will need a master’s degree from an accredited program, supervised clinical experience and an exam.
-Each state has its own specific requirements, so state medical or health licencing boards should be contacted.
+Each state has its own requirements, so contact the state medical or health licensing board.

 What Does a Speech Pathologist in a School Setting Do?